thinkshiv/MOB-NYC-3/Lessons/Lesson 04/README.md

 * Review variables, values, and types
 * Utilize control flow to create a simple program flow in playgrounds.
 * Apply Optionals and explain when and how to use them.
-* Identify functions and implement best practices
-* Be able to call and define functions that take parameters
-* Be able to use the returned value from a function
-* Understand what returning from a function does

 ## Lesson Topics